tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/6.1_sample_txn_executor/README.md

 `check_account(auth_b64, *worker).await?;` guard the current login user as the input worker parameter.

 `let glue_ctx = new_gluedb_context().await?;` starts an SQL transaction.
-We should have such a line everytime we run any SQL transactions while processing txn.
+We should have such a preface line everytime we run any SQL transactions whenever you process a SQL txn.

 ```
 let (tappstore_ctx, ctx) =